Local government reorganisation

 Devolution and local government reorganisation information and frequently asked questions from Local Government Association

-Ministry of Housing, Communities & Local Government summary of the local government reorganisation process
+The Ministry of Housing, Communities & Local Government has issued a summary of the local government reorganisation process.

 Devolution and local government reorganisation from West Sussex County Council